-We boarded the train waiting at the platform 6 of the station.
-I am not sure if the train to Aranyaprathet parks at the same platform at all instance, so verify it at the ticket counter.
+We boarded the train waiting at platform 6 of the station.
+I am not sure if the trains to Aranyaprathet parks at the same platform at all instance, so verify it at the ticket counter.
 Though train destinations are posted at the platform corner, it wasn’t too obvious for the first timers (see photo below).

 Couch officers randomly inspects travel documents of Thais and Cambodians crossing the border.
 Make sure you have yours ready just in case they’d mistakenly identify you as one (Filipinos have similar features).
 It actually happened to us when one of the officers asked the innocent-looking Aaron to show his passport.